johndoex1/NetRay/README.md

-# decryptNdetect
+# NetRay
-A modular infrastructure to decrypt Kerberos traffic and detect attacks against the protocol
+a modular python tool that detects attacks against the Kerberos protocol